DmytroAIO/thelook-ecommerce-analysis/README.md

-This is an analysis of the public dataset "TheLook eCommerce" with Google BigQuery
+This is an analysis of the public dataset "TheLook eCommerce" from Google BigQuery